India CSR Network

 The book ‘Six Essential Steps in Implementing CSR’ is useful for CSR professionals, learners, practitioners, CEOs, Govt. officials, policy makers and researchers who can gain an insight into the framework of CSR implementation dividing it into two silos of corporate and community relations. –Rusen Kumar, Editor, India CSR (India’s Largest CSR Network)

-(Rusen Kumar is the editor at IndiaCSR.in)
+Rusen Kumar is the editor at IndiaCSR.in

 Tags: Book on CSRC.
 DheerajaCSR Book ReviewCSR in IndiaImplementation is key for CSR Success in IndiaRusen KumarV Reddappa Reddy & C. DheerjaV Reddappa Reddy and C DheerajaV.
 Reddappa Reddy

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts